adamfowleruk/mljs/planning.md

  - DONE tripleconfig ontology builder
   - DONE Added rdftype() function to better manage adding new Entity classes to an ontology (Works like the options builder object, with method chaining)
   - DONEAdded include() function to take this JSON configuration and apply it to the tripleconfig object
+ - DONE JavaScript public API consistency changes
+  - DONE UpperCamelCase for constructors/objects - only when publicly visible
+   - DONE Core API
+   - DONE Widget API
+  - DONE lowerCamelCase for functions (searchcontext and mljs have some alllowercase methods)
+  - Apply Configuration object pattern consistently with MLJS Core (E.g. search options), and add helper methods where this is complex for common use cases (location 1734)
+  - DONE alias options.sortOrderScore() to options.relevance()
+  - support snippet size too (extended snippets) in search options builder
+ - DONE mljsme.sh improvements
+  - DONE Copy dependant files - 960 CSS folder, bootstrap-roxy.css, one-layout.less, mljs-one-layout.html.xqy, highcharts.js
+  - DONE Check for wget and/or curl presence, and include helpful doesn't exist message
+  - DEFERRED for Workplace in 1.2: add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/* for retrofitting Roxy apps
+  - DONE Alter build.sh to include roxy/ folder with controller, layout, css
+ - DONE Core: TripleConfig improvements
+  - DONE rewrite how ontology information is provided, configured, accessed and managed - far too complex and buggy for the average developer at the moment
+  - DEFERRED TripleConfig internal array and function rewrite to remove duplication of predicate information
+  - DEFERRED Support loading of OWL / other ontologies to populate triple config object
+  - DEFERRED Support prefix configuration in tripleconfig
+  - DONE ontology builder object - use methods on tripleconfig
+ - TEST Widget: Error
+  - DONE Ensure it works with result objects (not result.error objects) and javascript errors
+  - TEST Ensure this is invoked correctly, and all contexts and test pages work with it
+ - App Builder gap closing
+  - DONE via sprops_opt.transform and .transformParameters - Support for XSLT transformations on search results
+  - DONE via options_opt.transform and .transformParameters - Support for XSLT transformations on fetch documents in new window
+  - DONE via sprops_opt.transform and .transformParameters - Support for XQuery transformations on search results
+  - DONE via options_opt.transform and .transformParameters - Support for XQuery transformations on fetch documents in new window
+  - TEST Support for bucketing in facets (all types, including dynamic)
+  - DONE Just pass in as raw facet_options_opt string array: Facet ordering (other than frequency)